digitalmaster/roam-memo/README.md

   - If it was good press `g`.
   - If it was perfect press `p`.

+### Command Palette Action

+You can start a review session from the command palette (`CMD + P`) by typing "Memo: Start Review Session".

 ### RoamSr Migration Tool

 To migrate your data from the old RoamSr plugin follow these steps: